Skip to content

 Can DCENT_OS brick my miner?

 Yes.
-Public beta firmware can brick a control board, corrupt configuration, void warranty, or leave a miner offline until manual recovery works.
+Beta firmware can brick a control board, corrupt configuration, void warranty, or leave a miner offline until manual recovery works.
 A wrong XIL / BB / CV / AML image is especially dangerous.
-Only install if you understand the recovery process and want to FAFO.
+Only install if you understand the recovery process and have a tested rollback path ready (SD reflash or UART).

 How does DCENT_OS compare to Braiins OS+ or VNish?